HomeBlogProposals

 Rule 8 — Price-to-Win (PTW)

-Price is where most small primes either leave money on the table or price themselves out.
-A serious PTW analysis includes:
+Price is where most small primes either leave money on the table or price themselves right out of the running.
+A serious PTW analysis is short and unsexy:

 • Pull all past awards for this agency in this NAICS (USASpending.gov)